leta199/Linear-Regression/README.md

 Turnover Decile 1 - 10 - Number of stocks sold on that date
 Volatitliy Decile 1- 10 - The risk assocaite with the avergae stock price for each decile across each market capitalisationm at that day as variance in stock price.

+### METHOD
+Utilising the linear regression model on the financial data consisted of the following steps:
+1) Data exploration and discovery
+2) Data cleaning and pre-processing (add method to check missing values)
+3) Outlier cleaning
+4) Modelling with linear regression

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)
 ├──[Finance application](https://github.com/leta199/Linear-Regression/tree/main/finance_application)